 Cavities are a fairly common occurrence.
 Many people get at least one cavity in their lifetime.
-What if the cavity looks small or doesn’t hurt?
+What if there is a small cavity in my tooth, or it doesn’t hurt?
 What if you can’t even see your cavity, that it was only spotted by a dental x-ray?

-Some people think that if a cavity doesn’t hurt, it’s no big deal and can be left alone.
-That’s not the case at all.
+How long can you leave a cavity untreated?
 At Endicott Dental, we’ve seen what happens when people decide not to get their cavities fixed immediately.
 Just because it doesn’t hurt immediately doesn’t mean it won’t hurt eventually, causing damage to the tooth along the way.
 To understand why you need to fix your cavity right away, you should understand what a cavity is and what it can do to your tooth.

 What Is a Cavity?

-You may think that because a cavity doesn’t hurt, it isn’t doing any damage.
-This isn’t true.
-Once a cavity forms, it continues to grow and dig into the tooth.
 Eventually, it will hit the dentin, which is the inner protective layer of the tooth.
 Once it reaches the pulp, the living center of the tooth, it can cause serious damage.

 You may not feel a cavity as it destroys the enamel, but you likely will start to feel it once it reaches the dentin.
 Exposed dentin can make your tooth sensitive to hot, cold, sugar, or acid, which can cause it to hurt.
 The more the dentin is exposed and damaged, the more sensitive the tooth will become.

 Once the cavity has reached the pulp, it now has access to the tooth’s nerves and blood vessels.
 This is where the major damage occurs.
 The cavity will damage the nerves, which can be very painful.
 It can also damage the blood vessels, and the bacteria can get into the bloodstream from there.
-This can lead to an infection, an abscess, death of the tooth, and even a dangerous infection that can get into your blood and spread throughout your body.
-While this is an extreme case, it has happened.

 It may seem like this is a long process, but it isn’t.
-A cavity can go from a small hole in the enamel to penetrating the pulp in as little as three months.
+An untreated cavity can go from a small hole in the enamel to penetrating the pulp in as little as three months.
 That’s why it’s so important to stop the cavity right away.
 Otherwise, it will steadily get worse, and the consequences could be severe.

 How Do I Prevent Cavities?